 The market leaders in organic clothing for kids, we’re huge fans of Frugi’s 100% natural fashion for newborn, toddlers and children up to 10 years of age.

 Frugi’s clever designs promote sustainability by prolonging the lifespan of the clothes, such as extendable sleeves and trouser legs.
 The brand is famous for vibrant prints, fun appliqués, and for using sustainable fabrics such as GOTS certified organic cotton, recycled plastic for its outerwear and accessories, Tencel and a GOTS certified organic wool blend.

-For the SS21 summer range you’ll find a PET Repreve® yarn used across their swimwear collection.
 Not a plastic hanger in site, Frugi uses cardboard hangers throughout its supply chain and the clothes arrive packed in 100% GM free compostable corn starch bags.

 When it comes to sustainable fashion for kids, there’s a lot to choose from.

 Kite is passionate about protecting the planet, and sustainability within kids’ fashion has been at the heart of their production processes since they launched their first range back in 2007.
 All of their garments are made from organic cotton, recycled plastic bottles, or fabrics approved by OEKO-TEX.